 Righto!
 And why go to that expense if it isn’t recommended?

 The solvents and chemicals used in dry cleaning can be toxic and over time can be damaging to some fabrics.
-The fabric in your riding pants is one of them, so please don’t.
+The fabric in your breeches is one of them, so please don’t.

 Tumble Dry – Low Heat